mangalutsav/yolog/README.rst

 To obtain the bleeding edge version, clone the repo and build it from source:
 ::
   git clone https://www.github.com/karandesai-96/yolog
-  cd yolog && python setup.py build && python config.py
+  cd yolog && python setup.py build

 Usage